eliman387/Daily-Horoscope/README.md

 #### MVP

-- the application greets the user and ask for the input of their birthday
+- the application greets the user and ask for the input of their zodiac
-- the application uses logic to calculate user's zodiac and displays on screen
 - the application will input the user's calculated zodiac into the giphy and zodiacal api
 - the application will render the data from the external api's onto the webpage